 Psaligraphic print: Shostakovich quote I

 ‘Shostakovitch quote I’ can be bought as a numbered and signed psaligraphic print.
 Available in black and white.
-This product is in white.
+This product is black.

 There are two quotes from Bit Vejle’s original psaligraphic work ‘Association over Shostakovich’s Piano Trio No. 1.
 Op.
 8’.
 8. These psaligraphic prints are available in black or white.